Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Conclusion

 \section{Conclusion}

 As vDiTs continue to drive breakthroughs in text-to-video generation, their deployment remains limited by computational demands.
 This work presents \proj, a framework that systematically accelerates vDiT inference through fine-grained token-level selection.
-By combining our three optimizations: a lightweight token selection mechanism, memory-efficient sparse attention, and a hierarchical search framework, \proj dynamically determines the optimal token allocation at each denoising step.
-We demonstrate that our method not only delivers significant reductions in inference latency and memory usage but also preserves higher generation quality.
-Nevertheless, our work still requires a certain search time to find the close-optimal configuration for each model via a stochastic search.
-A promising direction for future work is to develop a non-stochastic, search-free alternative that can directly infer optimal configurations with even less overhead.
+By combining our three optimizations in \Sect{sec:method}, \proj dynamically determines the optimal token selection at each denoising step.
+We demonstrate that our method not only delivers almost linear speedup in inference latency under certain performance target but also preserves the highest generation quality.